 - Leaving hospital or other care

 Our first priority is to endeavour to keep a tenant in their home if it is safe and reasonable to do so.
-This may involve liaising with the person asking you to leave, checking the validity of any legal notices, help to make an affordable payment plan or refer for other help and assistance such as budgeting advice.
-If this intervention is not successful, then there are tools or options that can be considered such as a referral to a hostel, a payment from the prevention fund to subject to eligibility, arranging accommodation with an alternative family member or friend.
+This may involve liaising with the person asking you to leave, checking the validity of any legal notices, helping to make an affordable payment plan or referring for other help and assistance such as budgeting advice.
+If this intervention is not successful, then there are tools or options that can be considered, such as a referral to a hostel, a payment from the prevention fund to subject for eligibility, arranging accommodation with an alternative family member or friend.
 It is important to get help as soon as possible.

 Many tenants, both in the private sector and social housing have been affected by welfare reforms also referred to as the bedroom tax, under occupancy charge, the benefit cap and universal credit.
 If you are experiencing difficulties you can find more information on universal credit (GOV.UK)